Yanina Wickmayer: 2010: Top 15 ranking

 Wickmayer started her grass-court season at the Birmingham Classic.
 As the third seed, she reached the quarterfinals defeating qualifier Laura Robson and 14th seed Tamarine Tanasugarn.
 She was stunned in the quarterfinals by qualifier Alison Riske in three sets.
-The next week, she had 200 ranking points to defend from her reaching the Ordina Open final last year.
+The next week, she had 200 ranking points to defend from her reaching the Rosmalen Open final last year.
 However, Wickmayer decided to play at the Eastbourne International.
 She was not seeded due to the strong players field.
 In the first round, Wickmayer lost easily to fifth seed Clijsters, 1–6, 1–6.
 Wickmayer finished off her grass-court season by competing at the Wimbledon Championships.
 Seeded 15th in the main draw, Wickmayer beat wild card Alison Riske in the first round.
 This win marked her first main-draw win at Wimbledon.
 In the second round, she beat her doubles partner Kirsten Flipkens.
 In the third round, Wickmayer was defeated by 21st seed and eventual finalist Vera Zvonareva, 6–4, 6–2.
 The day before their second round match, Flipkens and Wickmayer played doubles together, which they lost in the first round to 13th seed Vera Dushevina/Ekaterina Makarova.
 Wickmayer also played mixed doubles with her compatriot Dick Norman.
 They lost in the first round to British wildcards Jonathan Marray/Anna Smith.
 After Wimbledon, she rose to world No. 16 once again, the third Belgian after Kim Clijsters and Justine Henin.

 After Wimbledon, Wickmayer moved on to the US Open Series by playing at the Stanford Classic.
 As the seventh seed, Wickmayer made it to the quarterfinals beating Chan Yung-jan and Dominika Cibulková.
 In the quarterfinals, she lost in a close match to top seed Sam Stosur.
 Wickmayer was seeded eighth at the San Diego Open, but fell in the first round to Svetlana Kuznetsova.
 Seeded 12th at the Cincinnati Open, Wickmayer reached the quarterfinals defeating qualifier Gréta Arn, Gisela Dulko, and eighth seed Li Na.
 In the quarterfinals, she was defeated by Anastasia Pavlyuchenkova.
 Seeded 13th at the Rogers Cup, Wickmayer lost in the second round to Ágnes Szávay.
-Seeded fifth at the Pilot Pen Tennis, Wickmayer was defeated in the first round by Timea Bacsinszky, 6–3, 6–1.
+Seeded fifth at New Haven, Wickmayer was defeated in the first round by Timea Bacsinszky, 6–3, 6–1.
 Wickmayer was seeded 15th at the US Open, with semifinal ranking points to defend.
 Beating Alla Kudryavtseva, Julia Görges, and Patty Schnyder, she reached the fourth round where she lost to 31st seed Kaia Kanepi.
 As a result, Wickmayer failed to defend her semifinalist points from last year.